ymolists/website/gitpod/docs/languages/svelte.md

 ### Svelte for VS Code

-Svelte for VS Code Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](https://github.com/sveltejs/language-tools/tree/master/packages/language-server).
+Svelte for VS Code Provides syntax highlighting and rich IntelliSense for Svelte components in VS Code, utilising the [svelte language server](https://github.com/sveltejs/language-tools/tree/master/packages/language-server).

 To add this extension to your repository, simply head to Gitpod’s [Extensions panel](/docs/ides-and-editors/vscode-extensions) (find it in the IDE’s left vertical menu), then search for the desired extension by name, and install it for your project.
 This will add an entry to your [.gitpod.yml](/docs/config-gitpod-file) file that ensures all future Gitpod workspaces for your repository will already have this extension pre-installed.